vespa-engine/vespa/GOVERNANCE.md

 not the way decisions regarding Vespa are usually made, or expected to be made.
 The community sees disagreement as good as a diversity of perspectives having influence leads to better decisions.
-We seek to resolve disagreement by reaching a consensus based on the merit of technical arguments, with no regard to status or formal role.
+We seek to resolve disagreement by reaching consensus based on the merit of technical arguments, with no regard to status or formal role.
 This almost always works.

 # Vespa roles